 This page extends and gives further context to information on the class summaries provided on Programs and Courses, and the ANU policies that cover all courses and student conduct.

 We reject behaviour that strays into harassment, no matter how mild.
 Harassment refers to offensive verbal or written comments in reference to gender, sexual orientation, disability, physical appearance, race, or religion; sexual images in public spaces; deliberate intimidation, stalking, following, harassing photography or recording, sustained disruption of class meetings, inappropriate physical contact, and unwelcome sexual attention.

 If you feel someone is violating these principles (for example, with a joke that could be interpreted as sexist, racist, or exclusionary), it is your responsibility to speak up!
-If the behaviour persists, send a private message to your course convener to explain the situation.
-We will preserve your anonymity.
+If the behaviour persists, send an email to your course convener to explain the situation.
+We will preserve your anonymity1.

 Check the forum regularly and set up your email preferences so that your notifications go somewhere that you will see them.

 If you need to ask a question about the course here how to do it:

 - If you have a question about any aspect of the course content or future assessments, post it on the forum.

 - We prefer you to use public forum posts for any question so that other students can help and benefit from any discussions.
 The forum is a great community, so make the most of it.

 - If you have a private question for your tutor or the lecturer (e.g., about a mark or to ask for an extension), please use a private question to instructors on the forum.

 - Your tutors are not available for meetings or chat messages on Microsoft Teams, or email messages, outside of your lab time.
 All communications between students and tutors outside of labs should be through the course forum.